To use Advanced Fraud Management Tools for your Drop-in form, you'll need to complete these 3 steps at the same time:

 - Update your client-side integration to collect device data

 - Update your server-side integration to pass device data on transaction and verification requests

 If there is any delay between enabling in the Control Panel and making the code changes, the integration will not work properly.
-See the Advanced Fraud Tools guide for more details.
+See the Advanced Fraud Management Tools guide for more details.